51r/terraform-aws-nightscout/README.md

 # Deploy Nightscout in AWS by using Terraform

-This repo can be used to deploy immutable Nightscout Docker container in t2.nano EC2 instance by using Terraform automation.
+This repo can be used to deploy an immutable Nightscout Docker container in t2.nano EC2 instance by using Terraform automation.

 The Nightscout image is from my [Docker Repo](https://hub.docker.com/r/51rspasov/cgm-nightscout) and it contains modified Nightscout version [14.2.6](https://github.com/nightscout/cgm-remote-monitor/releases/tag/14.2.6) for easy AWS deployment.

 # Prerequisite
-[Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) >= v1.3.1 installed on you workstation.
+[Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) >= v1.3.1 installed on your workstation.

 [MongoDB](cloud.mongodb.com) instance with M0 sandbox (The Free tier)